Unit 2 – World at War: Lasting Legacy

 - What is trench foot?
 What caused trench foot?

 - What were the effects of being attack by mustard gas?
-What percentage of World War I casualties were poison gas responsible for?
+Who was the first to use of poison gas?

 - What was No Man's Land?
 (Please be sure to describe at least three distinct features)